 After your workshop, collate your terms of engagement and share them with the group.
-Ensure that a point person is identified, to whom group members can come to with any issues.
+Ensure that point people are identified within the delivery team, to whom participants (and also delivery team members) can come to with any project-related and adjacent issues.